Iltutmish: Death and succession

 In 1236, Iltutmish fell ill during a march towards Qarluq's stronghold of Bamyan, and returned to Delhi on 20 April, at the time chosen by his astrologers.
 He died in Delhi shortly after, on 30 April 1236.
 He was buried in the Qutb complex in Mehrauli.

 The death of Iltutmish was followed by years of political instability at Delhi.
 During this period, four descendants of Iltutmish were put on the throne and murdered.
 In the 1220s, Iltutmish had groomed his eldest son Malikus Sa'id Nasiruddin Mahmud as his successor, but Nasiruddin died unexpectedly in 1229.
 While leaving for his Gwalior campaign in 1231, Iltutmish had left Delhi's administration to his daughter Razia.
 Her effective administration prompted him to declare her as his heir apparent in 1231, upon his return from Gwalior.
 However, shortly before his death, Iltutmish seems to have chosen his surviving eldest son Ruknuddin Firuz as his successor.
 When Iltutmish died, the nobles unanimously appointed Ruknuddin as the new king.

 During Ruknuddin's reign, his mother Shah Turkan took control of the state affairs, and started mistreating her rivals.
 Their execution of Qutubuddin, a popular son of Iltutmish, led to rebellions by several nobles, including Malik Ghiyasuddin Muhammad Shah - another son of Iltutmish.
 Amid these circumstances, Razia seized the throne in November 1236, with support of the general public and several nobles, and Ruknuddin was executed.
 Razia also faced rebellions, and was deposed and killed in 1240.
 The nobles then appointed Muizzuddin Bahram - another son of Iltutmish - on the throne, but subsequently deposed and killed him in 1242.
 Next, the nobles placed Ruknuddin's son Alauddin Masud on the throne, but he too, was deposed in 1246.

 Order was re-established only after Nasiruddin-Mahmud became Sultan with Iltutmish's prominent slave, Ghias-ud-din-Balban as his deputy (Naib) in 1246.
 Minhaj calls the new Sultan a son of Iltutmish, but Isami and Firishta suggest that he was a grandson of Iltutmish.
 Some modern historians consider Minhaj more reliable, while others believe that the new Sultan was a son of Iltutmish's eldest son Nasiruddin (who died before Iltutmish), and was named after his father.
 Balban held all the power at the time and became Sultan in 1266.
 Balban's descendants ruled Delhi until they were overthrown by the Khaljis.

 Religion

 Iltutmish was a devout Muslim, and spent considerable time praying at night.

-He was punctual in offering his prayers.
+Nizam-ud-Din Ahmad says: